Consumer medicine information

 (Category B1)

 There are insufficient data on Fabhalta use in pregnant women to inform a drug-associated risk of major birth defects, miscarriage, or other adverse maternal or fetal outcomes.
-There are risks to the mother and fetus associated with untreated PNH in pregnancy.
+There are risks to the mother and fetus associated with untreated PNH and C3G in pregnancy.
 Paroxysmal nocturnal haemoglobinuria in pregnancy is associated with adverse maternal outcomes, including worsening cytopenia, thrombotic events, infections, bleeding, miscarriages and increased maternal mortality, as well as adverse fetal outcomes, including fetal death and premature delivery.
+Complement 3 glomerulopathy in pregnancy may be associated with adverse maternal outcomes, in particular preeclampsia and miscarriage, as well as adverse fetal outcomes including prematurity and low birth weight.
 The use of Fabhalta in pregnant women or women planning to become pregnant may be considered following an assessment of the risks and benefits.

 No malformations of other adverse effects on embryofetal development were observed in rats or rabbits with oral administration of iptacopan during the major period of organogenesis up to the highest doses tested (1000 mg/kg/day and 450 mg/kg/day in the respective species).
 These doses yield exposure to iptacopan 18-times higher in rats (based on unbound plasma AUC) and 8-times higher in rabbits (based on AUC for total drug) than in patients at the MRHD.